 - a.
 Front building location requirements - i Build to: Buildings shall be built 7 feet to 17 feet from the property line along a public road.
 If the building has two sides of a building along a public road, the build to requirement applies to both sides.
 Side and rear setbacks are the same as the Village Commercial 1 District. - ii.
 Setback: Buildings that are proposed to be built on sections of parking lots that are not adjacent to the public road will use the setback requirement.
-In these cases, the setback requirements are used to create a break from any existing parking lots and the new building.
-Note: this is not clear. - b.
+In these cases, the setback requirements are used to create a break from any existing parking lots and the new building. - b.
 Side and rear Setback requirement - i.
 None if non-combustible construction is used and the roof does not pitch in that direction. - ii.
 Five feet (5') if non-combustible construction is used and the roof pitches in that direction. - iii.
-Fifteen feet (15') if non-combustible construction is used

-2. Developments with more than one building in a parking lot can have a combination of built to requirements and setbacks depending on a buildings relationship to a public road.
+Fifteen feet (15') if combustible construction is used - 2.
+Developments with more than one building in a parking lot can have a combination of built to requirements and setbacks depending on a buildings relationship to a public road. - 3.
+All buildings must sited in compliance with NFPA-80A.